Nonconceptual Mental Content

 - Speaks, J., 2005.
 Is there a problem about nonconceptual content?
 Philosophical Review, 114: 359–398.

 - Spelke, E. S., 1988.
-The origins of thought and language.
-In L. Weiskrantz (Ed.), Thought without language, Oxford: Clarendon Press.
+The origins of physical knowledge.
+In L. Weiskrantz (ed.), Thought without language, Oxford: Clarendon Press.

 - –––, 1990.
 Principles of object perception.
 Cognitive Science, 14(1): 29–56.